Skip to content

 What Bits AI Actually Does

 Bits AI SRE.
 This is the standout capability.
-When an alert fires, the SRE agent autonomously investigates: it analyzes runbooks, correlates telemetry across metrics, logs, and traces, generates root cause hypotheses, validates its own findings, and delivers a conclusion to your collaboration tools (Slack, PagerDuty).
-Datadog reports that this helps teams restore services significantly faster by eliminating the manual investigation loop.
+When an alert fires, the SRE agent autonomously investigates: it analyzes runbooks, correlates telemetry across metrics, logs, and traces, generates root cause hypotheses, validates its own findings, and delivers a conclusion to your collaboration tools (Datadog documents integrations including Slack, Jira, ServiceNow, and GitHub).
+Datadog markets the agent as completing investigations in minutes and cites customer MTTR reductions (Bits AI SRE); read those as vendor figures, since the baselines behind the percentages are not published.

 Bits AI Dev Agent.
 On the development side, Bits AI can investigate issues flagged in monitoring, suggest code fixes based on the telemetry context, and connect observability insights to the codebase.
 This bridges the gap between "something is slow in production" and "here is the specific code path causing the latency."